How Can I Arrive and Thrive?

 If you don’t understand something or have questions, ask!
 If you find it difficult to participate in seminars, try writing out some ideas of interest or questions before you arrive.
 Having something written down may help you to speak with more confidence.

 University lectures can be quite different from what you are used to.
 Basically, a professor will stand at the front of a big room and talk to you for an hour or so, trusting that you will be able to listen to what is being said, figure out what is important enough to write down, think about the ideas being discussed, and develop questions.
 Often, the lecturer will also use PowerPoint, requiring you to read as well as listen.
 Your lectures may be recorded for you to review later, but this is not a replacement for attending class.
-We recommend thee steps: review before lecture, listen and note during lecture, and summarize after lecture.
+We recommend three steps: review before lecture, listen and take notes during lecture, and summarize after lecture.

 Academic reading is almost always difficult reading.
 It is usually densely packed with ideas and implications that need to be thought out and considered.
 The result is that your reading will take time – lots of it.